Hilton Honors American Express Aspire Card 2023 Review

 The is a mid-tier credit card, with an annual fee of $95.

-You’ll earn 12 points per dollar at Hilton, and 6 points per dollar on groceries, dining and gas.
 With the Surpass card, you’ll get Hilton’s mid-tier Gold status.
 Hilton Gold status does come with free breakfast at Hilton properties.

 An occasional Hilton traveler may get most of the benefit from Gold status rather than top-tier Diamond status.

 The Surpass card does not have any of the annual travel credits that come with the Aspire card.
-The Surpass card does not give a full Priority Pass Select membership, but it does give you 10 Priority Pass visits each year.
+The Surpass card does not give you a full Priority Pass Select membership, but it does give you 10 Priority Pass visits each year.

 You don’t get a complimentary weekend night award with the Surpass card, but you can earn one by spending $15,000 on eligible purchases in a calendar year.